MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-customer-account.md

 ## Prerequisites

+- Any version of Dynamics 365 for Field Service
-1. Connect to Bing maps and enable map visualizations.
+- Connect to Bing maps and enable map visualizations.
 For more information, [check out this topic](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/field-service/perform-initial-configurations-setup#step-1-resource-scheduling)
-2. Enable and test geocoding.
+- Enable and test geocoding.
 For more information, [check out this topic.](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/field-service/perform-initial-configurations-setup#step-2-field-service-settings)

 ## Create a service account